Kawasaki Motors: Watercraft

 In 1973, Kawasaki introduced a limited production of stand-up models as designed by the recognized inventor of jet skis, Clayton Jacobson II.
 In 1976, Kawasaki then began mass production of the JS400-A. JS400s came with 400 cc two-stroke engines and hulls based upon the previous limited release models.
 It became the harbinger of the success Jet-Skis would see in the market up through the 1990s.

 In 1986 Kawasaki broadened the world of Jet Skis by introducing a two-person model with lean-in "sport" style handling and a 650 cc engine, dubbed the Kawasaki X2.
 Then in 1989, they introduced their first two-passenger "sit-down" model, the Tandem Sport (TS) with a step-through seating area.

 In 2003, Kawasaki celebrated the Jet Ski brand by releasing a special 30th anniversary edition of its current stand-up model, the SX-R, which has seen a revival of interest in stand-up jetskiing.
 The X-2 has also been updated, based on the SX-R platform and re-released in Japan.
 Kawasaki continues to produce three models of sit-downs, including many four-stroke models.

 The four stroke engines have come on since the late 1990s; with the help of superchargers and the like the engines can output up to 300 hp as seen in the Kawasaki Ultra 300x.

 Jet Ski is the brand name of personal watercraft manufactured by Kawasaki.
-The name, however, has become a genericized trademark for any type of personal watercraft.
+The name, however, has become a Generic trademark for any type of personal watercraft.